Asian and Pacific theatre of World War I: In the Pacific

-When war was declared on Germany in 1914, the German East Asia Squadron withdrew from its base at Tsingtao and attempted to make its way east across the Pacific and back to Germany.
+When war was declared on Germany in 1914, the German East Asia Squadron withdrew from its base at Qingdao and attempted to make its way east across the Pacific and back to Germany.
 After concentrating the majority of its force at Pagan Island, the fleet raided several Allied targets as it made its way across the Pacific.

 Detached cruisers raided the cable station at Fanning and then rejoined with the squadron.
 Later the German forces would attack Papeete where Admiral Maximilian von Spee with his two armoured cruisers sank a French gunboat and a freighter before bombarding Papeete's shore batteries.

 Chile and the Falklands

 The next engagement was fought off Chile at the Battle of Coronel on 1 November 1914, Admiral Spee commanding the armoured cruisers SMS Gneisenau and SMS Scharnhorst and three light cruisers SMS Emden, SMS Nürnberg, and SMS Leipzig won the battle by defeating a British squadron against recently appointed Rear Admirable Christopher Cradock armed with his flagship, HMS Good Hope, and generally inferior ships compared to the German ships which was sent to destroy him, armed with his flagship, HMS Glasgow, HMS Monmouth, and HMS Otranto.
 Admiral Spee's two armoured and three light cruisers sank two Royal Navy armoured cruisers and forced a British light cruiser and auxiliary cruiser to flee losing both the Good Hope and Monmouth.
 Over 1,500 British sailors (all hands aboard both cruisers) were killed while only three Germans were wounded.
 The victory did not last long as the German fleet was soon defeated in Atlantic waters at the Battle of the Falklands in December 1914.
 Spee himself went down with his own flagship Scharnhorst.

 The only German vessels to escape the Falklands engagement was the light cruiser SMS Dresden and the auxiliary Seydlitz.
 Seydlitz fled into the Atlantic before being interned by neutral Argentina, while Dresden turned about and steamed back into the Pacific.
 The Dresden then attempted to act as a commerce raider, without much success, until March 1915 when its engines began to break down.
 Without means of getting repairs, the German light cruiser sailed into neutral Chilean waters at the island of Mas a Tierra where it was cornered by British naval forces.
 After a short battle in which four of her crew were killed, the Dresden was forced to scuttle and her crew was interned by Chilean authorities.